-Add 2 cups flour, 1 tablespoon granulated sugar, and salt; stir until soft dough forms.
-Turn dough out onto floured surface.
-Knead until smooth and elastic (about 8 minutes); add enough of remaining flour, 1 tablespoon at time, to prevent dough from sticking to hands (dough will feel tacky).
+Add 2 cups flour, 1 tablespoon granulated sugar, and salt; stir until a soft dough forms.
+Turn dough out onto a floured surface.
+Knead until smooth and elastic (about 8 minutes); add enough of remaining flour, 1 tablespoon at a time, to prevent dough from sticking to hands (dough will feel tacky).
 Knead in cherries and chocolate.

 Punch dough down; cover and let rest 5 minutes.
-Shape dough into 9-inch round; place on baking sheet lined with parchment paper.
+Shape dough into a 9-inch round; place on a baking sheet lined with parchment paper.
 Lightly coat dough with cooking spray.
 Cover and let rise 1 hour or until doubled in size.

 Preheat oven to 350°.

 Bake at 350° for 30 minutes or until bread is browned on bottom and sounds hollow when tapped.
-Remove from pan; cool on wire rack.
+Remove from pan; cool on a wire rack.

 GUINNESS BROWN BREAD MIX